mrzool/s-town/source/06-episode6.md

 Olen: That's very similar.
 When I met John we talked on the phone for 15 months very regularly before we ever met in person.
 I'm going to tell you, we met on a singles line, for men.
 The only good thing that came out of that singles line experience was a friendship with John.
 I met John on the line and I called him back at the number, and within just a few minutes I knew that I was talking to someone brilliant.
 I learned of John's death on the condolence website.
 I had not heard from John in probably a year.
 So I got curious and I…

 Olen doesn't tell me why he hadn't heard from John in a year.
 "Maybe I'm getting ahead of myself," he says.
 One day after all that time not speaking, Olen says he wondered about John and finally called him, but his phone number was disconnected which Olen thought was strange because John's family had had that phone line since the 1960s.
-So during some downtime at work he typed ‘John B. McLemore obituary' into Google and there it was.
+So during some downtime at work he typed 'John B. McLemore obituary' into Google and there it was.

 Olen: And that's all I had to go on, because in all the years I knew John we had no friends in common.
 I had no one who knew him, so there was no one I could call.